-The 2023/24 RE:View Film Competition on the theme of Cambridge in your Classroom is now open.
+The 2024/25 RE:View Film Competition on the theme of 'Script and Scripture' is now open.

-This year's theme is CAMBRIDGE IN YOUR CLASSROOM and the competition is open to all UK* students in Years 9 to 13.
+This year's theme is SCRIPT AND SCRIPTURE and the competition is open to all UK* students in Years 9 to 13.
 Winners will receive a share of the £500 prize money.
 We hope you will apply!

-The deadline to submit entries 1st March 2024 and winners will be announced at the Faculty Open Day on the 23rd April 2024.
+The deadline to submit entries 3rd March 2025 and winners will be announced in April 2025.

-Your film must be inspired by one of the Cambridge in Your Classroom videos, and you can use the video as well as any of the related 'Explore Further' Cambridge resources from each video as inspiration.
+Your film must consider any of the Scriptural Languages (Hebrew, New Testament Greek, Sanskrit of Qur'anic Arabic).
 You are welcome to interpret the theme in your own way, use a documentary or fictional genre, set your film anywhere in the world and in any religious or philosophical tradition.
+Please reference the 50 Religious Treasures Website for access to a number of different manuscripts in these languages.

 Films should be no longer than 5 minutes’ duration.
 Examples of winning films from previous years are available below.